10xJSChad/ROTK-Beginners-Guide/README.md

 When a player interacts with the language book of a language they already know, it will tell them the correct word that a non-speaker of the language would have to enter when using the book.

-After entering a word, there is an hour l hour cooldown before you can interact with a book again.
+After entering a word, there is an hour cooldown before you can interact with a book again.

 Crafting
 ------